MRCIEU/PHESANT-MR-pheWAS-BMI/4-follow-up/make-dataset/README.md

 ## 2) Create file with SNPs and BMI genetic risk score required for follow-up analyses

-Two-sample MR use the individual SNP effects, and one-sample MR uses the genetic risk score.
+Two-sample MR analyses use the individual SNP effects, and one-sample MR analyses use the genetic risk score.
 We first make a data file containing both of these:

 ```bash